Atlas of plant and animal histology

 Turgor

-Cell turgor is the level of hydrostatic pressure against the cell wall of the plant cell.
-This pressure is under the control of vacuoles, which get different substances inside, including ions, to produce variable inner osmotic environments when compared with those of the cytosol.
-The different osmolarity at both sides of the vacuole membrane makes the water cross the membrane, either inward or outward.
-The substances that contribute to the vacuole osmolarity can cross the vacuole membrane by ATP dependent transport mediated by ionic pumps.
+Cell turgor is the level of hydrostatic pressure against the cell wall of a plant cell.
+This pressure is under the control of vacuoles, which get several substances inside, including ions, to produce different inner osmotic environments when compared with those of the cytosol.
+The different osmolarities at both sides of the vacuole membrane make the water cross the membrane, either inward or outward.
+The substances that contribute to the vacuole osmolarity can cross the vacuole membrane by ATP-dependent transport mediated by ion pumps.
 H(+)-ATPase and H(+)-pyrophosphatase are able to form proton gradients between both sides of the vacuole membrane, and these gradients are used to transport other molecules.
-The ability to store water inside the vacuole is essential for plant cell grow after mitosis.
-Plant cells can increase their size 10 to 20 times, which is very useful for the body plant to grow and for modifying the shape of plant organs.
-The grow mediated by hydrostatic pressure saves energy because it is cheaper to increase the amount of water than synthesize new molecules (animal cell growth is based on molecular synthesis).
-It is safer for plant cells to accumulate water in the vacuole because in this way the cytosolic molecules do not get diluted, which would compromise cell survival.
+The ability to store water inside the vacuole is essential for plant cells to grow after mitosis.
+Plant cells can increase their size 10 to 20 times, which is very useful for the body plant to grow plant organs.
+The growth mediated by hydrostatic pressure saves energy because it is cheaper to increase the amount of water than synthesize new molecules (animal cell growth is based on molecular synthesis).
+It is safer for plant cells to accumulate water in the vacuole because, in this way, the cytosol molecules do not get diluted, which would compromise cell survival.

 Storage